Repaving Grand Avenue in the Adams Point Neighborhood

 Oakland’s Department of Transportation is getting ready to create a safer and calmer Grand Avenue from Broadway to Mandana Boulevard in 2026 through its repaving plan.

+As we understand it, the city is considering 2 options.
 Both options would improve safety for pedestrians, bicycles, and drivers on Grand Avenue through Adams Point compared to the existing street, while Option 2 would also prioritize a vibrant commercial corridor with even more safety improvements.

 This option prioritizes evening rush hour commuters looking to cut through Adams Point to avoid Highway 580 by providing two lanes of traffic traveling east on Grand Avenue.

-This option, when compared to Option 1, would improve traffic safety, reduce air and noise pollution, and help create a thriving commercial corridor in the neighborhood by providing only one lane in each direction on Grand Avenue through Adams Point.
+This option, when compared to Option 1, would improve traffic safety, reduce air and noise pollution, increase parking, and help create a thriving commercial corridor in the neighborhood by providing only one lane in each direction on Grand Avenue through Adams Point.

 How to make your voice heard?